 Based on a preliminary analysis, the facility does not appear to meet the minimum requirements for a cost-effective CHP installation.
-The lack of gas service, low or infrequent thermal load, and lack of space for siting the equipment are the most significant factors contributing to the lack of CHP potential.
+Lack of gas service is the most significant factors contributing to the lack of CHP potential.

 The graphic below displays the results of the CHP potential screening conducted as a part of this audit.
 The position of each slider indicates the potential (potential increases to the right) that each factor contributes to the overall site potential.